Fix This Now

+"Fix This Now" was the front-page headline for The Indianapolis Star on March 31, 2015, referencing the newly passed "Religious Freedom" law that many said could allow businesses to deny serving LGBT couples on the basis of religious obligations.

+Background

 "Fix This Now" was the headline on the front page of Indiana's dominant newspaper, the Indianapolis Star, on March 31, 2015.
 Almost the entire front page of the newspaper was taken by the headline, set in large white letters on a black background.